Financing policy and credit ratings

 To minimize risks and exploit internal optimization potential within the Group, we bundle the ﬁnancing, ﬁnancial investments and foreign currency hedging of BASF SE’s subsidiaries within the BASF Group where possible.
 Foreign currency risks are primarily hedged centrally by means of derivative ﬁnancial instruments in the market.

-Our interest risk management generally pursues the goal of reducing interest expenses for the Group and minimizing interest risks.
-Interest rate hedging transactions are therefore conducted with banks in order to turn selected capital market liabilities from fixed interest to variable rate or vice versa.
+Our interest risk management generally pursues the goal of reducing interest expenses for the Group and limiting interest risks.
+Interest rate hedging transactions are therefore conducted with banks in order to turn selected liabilities to the capital markets from fixed interest to variable rate or vice versa.